iTwin/itwinjs-core/docs/learning/ui/AugmentingUI.md

 ### Widget Item

-Below is the UiItemsProvider function called when appui-react is populating StagePanels.
+The UiItemsProvider function called when appui-react is populating StagePanels is detailed below.
 The [StagePanelLocation]($appui-abstract) will be the default location for the widget.
 The [StagePanelSection]($appui-abstract) will specify what section of the panel should contain the widget.
 Since widgets can be moved by the user, the locations specified are only the default locations.

-Starting in version 2.17 Widgets can specify if they support being "popped-out" to a child window by setting the AbstractWidgetProps property `canPopout` to true.
-This option must be explicitly set because the method `getWidgetContent` must return React components that works properly in a child window.
-At minimum  components should typically not use the `window` or `document` property to register listeners as these listener will be registered for events in the main window and not in the child window.
-Components will need to use the `ownerDocument` and `ownerDocument.defaultView` properties to retrieve `document` and `window` properties for the child window.

 ```ts
 public provideWidgets(stageId: string, _stageUsage: string, location: StagePanelLocation,
   _section?: StagePanelSection | undefined): ReadonlyArray<AbstractWidgetProps>
 ```

+Starting in version 2.17 Widgets can support being "popped-out" to a child window by setting the AbstractWidgetProps property `canPopout` to true.
+This option must be explicitly set because the method `getWidgetContent` must return React components that works properly in a child window.
+At minimum  components should typically not use the `window` or `document` property to register listeners as these listener will be registered for events in the main window and not in the child window.
+Components will need to use the `ownerDocument` and `ownerDocument.defaultView` properties to retrieve `document` and `window` properties for the child window.

 To see a more complete example of adding ToolButtons, Status Bar items, and Widgets see the [UiItemsProvider example](./abstract/uiitemsprovider/#uiitemsprovider-example).